Milad-Shabani/PowerBI-Dashboard/README.md

 Power BI dashboards are connected to the processed dataset (with derived columns like Discount Type).

-Forecasting results (from Python/R pipeline) are stored in FactForecast and visualized alongside actuals.
+Forecasting results (from Python/R pipeline) are stored in FactForecast and visualized alongside actuals

 All KPIs and dashboards are designed to be interactive and support drill-down analysis.